 Iraq pushes into town near Mosul after IS assault on Kirkuk

-The Iraqi army said the 9th Division has pushed into the town of Hamdaniyah, also known as Qaraqosh and Bakhdida, and raised the flag over its central government compound, but the troops were likely still facing resistance in and around the town.
+The Iraqi army said the 9th Division has pushed into the town of Hamdaniyah, also known as Qaraqosh and Bakhdida, and raised the flag over its government compound, but the troops were likely still facing resistance in and around the town.
 Similar past announcements have often proved premature.

 The town is around 20 kilometers (12 miles) from Mosul.
 Iraqi forces launched a wide-scale offensive earlier this week aimed at retaking Mosul, the country's second largest city, which fell to IS in 2014.

 Hamdaniyah is believed to be largely uninhabited.
 IS has heavily mined the approaches to Mosul, and Iraqi forces have had to contend with roadside bombs, snipers and suicide truck bombs as they move closer to the city.

 IS said it foiled an attack on Hamdaniyah and seized vehicles and weapons left by retreating Shiite militiamen.
 The claim, carried by the extremist group's Aamaq news agency, could not be confirmed.